Monster Counting Mats

 Few things are quite as exciting to kids as monsters.
 These playful counting mats put all of that excitement to great use – giving children practice with number recognition, counting AND ten frames.

 They’re also the perfect compliment to our best-selling playdough mats!

 To prep, I simply printed the monster counting mats on cardstock to give them extra durability.
-If I was going to use them in a classroom, I would have also laminated them.
+Likewise, if you’re planning to use them in the classroom, laminating them is a great idea.

 She read the number in the upper righthand corner of the mat and then grabbed a matching number of eyes from the bowl: one eye for the number one mat.

 Then, she fed the monster one Cheerio as a snack.

 Little Sister set the one card to the side and grabbed the next batch in the pile: two!